limh0228/GithubTutorial/supplementary_labs/ResolvingMergeConflicts.md

 2. When you open the file in your text editor, you'll see the changes from the HEAD or base branch after the line `<<<<<<< HEAD`.
 Next, you'll see `=======`, which divides your changes from the changes in the other branch, followed by `>>>>>>> BRANCH-NAME`.
 3. Now, resolve the merge by doing one of the following:
    - Choose a better version.
 If one revision completely replaces the other, choose the correct revision, and erase the other one.
 Delete all the merge markers like `<<<<<<<`, `<<<<<<< HEAD`, `=======`, and `>>>>>>> BRANCH-NAME`.
    - Combine the versions.
-If both chnages or some combination of bothe changes should be kept, write out your final, correct version, and delete all the merge markers.
+If both changes or some combination of both changes should be kept, write out your final, correct version, and delete all the merge markers.

    Make sure to save your changes.
 4. Run the following command to see which files you have changed: